neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 deployment.py and cluster.py are Google Deployment Manager (DM) files.
 This is Google Infrastructure as Code (IaC) language that automates deploying resources on Google Cloud Platform (GCP).  node.sh is a script that runs automatically in the DM template.

 We're going to run the deploy.sh script.
 That calls DM.
 It takes two parameters, the name of a deployment and the name of a config file.
 We're going to use the single parameters file, parameters.single.yaml.
 This deploys a single node of Neo4j.

+Before we run it, we need to make one change.
+We're going to be using two products that require license keys, Neo4j Bloom and Neo4j Graph Data Science.
+You're going to need to open parameters.single.yaml in your favorite text editor, say vi.
+Then you'll need to update the values of graphDataScienceLicenseKey and bloomLicenseKey to the keys provided by the person running this lab.

+** IMPORTANT - Note that if you skip the license key step, Bloom will not run and Neo4j Graph Data Science will run in community mode which limits its functionality.
+This will limit your ability to complete later exercises. **

 Let's run it and deploy Neo4j!

     clear
     ./deploy.sh neo4j single